cheminfo/eln-docs/docs/30_structural_analysis/mass/90_contaminants/README.md

 If the spectrum is loaded correctly it will immediately appear in the central window.

-If not the format is not supported !!!
+If not, the format is not supported.
 Please ensure that it is a tab-delimited file.
-It should paste correctly in a excel document for example.
+It should paste correctly into an Excel document, for example.

 ## Parameters